President: Joe Piccininni

-Dinamo Latino, a new South American team, were strengthened by players from Argentina and finished sixth.
+The new South American team Dinamo Latino were strengthened by players from Argentina.
 They also imported Peruvian Carlos Lazon.

 First Portuguese brought in former Toronto Metros coach Artur Rodrigues as general manager.
 The club operated six teams, including one girls’ team.
 Led by the goalscoring of Hildeberto Ponte the First Portuguese team finished fifth.

 Hamilton Steelers finished second this season with a team that included former Blizzard players Graham Hatley and Gordon Wallace.
 After the season Hamilton Steelers joined the new Canadian Professional Soccer League that would operate for the first time in 1983.

 Panhellenic star player Leon Voudouris helped his team to a fourth place finish.